 We invite skilled speakers, passionate enthusiasts, and industry experts to submit presentation proposals for consideration.
-With over 300 attendees, we want you to be a part of the conference that helps shape the current direct primary care movement.
+With an annual gathering of more than 300 attendees, we want you to be a part of the conference that helps shape and grow the direct primary care (DPC) movement.

-All proposals must be submitted by January 14 (11:59 p.m.
-Pacific time) for consideration.
+All proposals must be submitted by January 31, 2021, at 11:59 p.m.
+PST for consideration.
 Please contact us at firstname.lastname@example.org with any questions or requests for further information.
-Please review the information below before submitting.
+Review the information below before beginning your online application.

 The planning committee has expressed particular interest in presentations related to the topics listed below.
 Presentations on other topics will also be considered.